dustinpfister/blog_posts/_posts/threejs-fog.md

 ## 5 - Conclusion

 That is it for now when it comes to just fog alone in three.js, which is a nice feature to have at the ready when toying around with things.
-Also I am sure that it is a feature that I will want to use in certain actually full projects in the future for certain scenes.
+Also I am sure that it is a feature that I will want to use in certain actual full projects in the future for sure, but I am thinking that I will want to maybe look more into some kind of custom shader for this sort of thing when it comes to some kind of real project.
+The three.js fog features built into the core of the library are a great start with fog at least, but it would be nice to at least have a hight argument for a fog effect also.

 There are a number of other similar features about three.js that might also be worth looking into when it comes to backgrounds and fog, for example there is having a [cube texture](/2018/04/22/threejs-cube-texture/) for the background rather than just a solid color background.